HaysamAmin/ProbabilisticLanguageModels/README.md

 ## Data Source:

-This project uses a Conestoga Student Success Portal website, collects student questions, and makes a dataset.

-Source: Conestoga Student Success Portal https://successportal.conestogac.on.ca/students
+This project uses texts from Conestoga College website (https://www.conestogac.on.ca/).
+The texts were collected by recursively going through all the links (max level 2) on Conestoga College website.